cloudify-cosmo/docs.getcloudify.org/content/developer/blueprints/spec-relationships.md

 ![Basic Relationships](/images/blueprint/basic_rels.png)

 cloudify.relationships.contained_in indicates that the source node is “inside” the target node.
 Often this is used to indicate that a node representing a software package is to be placed on a node representing a compute instance (or instances).
 Each node template can only have a single contained_in relationship.
 This limitation is enforced universally by the DSL parser ( i.e. it isn’t a workflow specific quality ).
-If the relationship target is derived from cloudify.nodes.Compute, the built in workflows will understand this to mean that the source node instance is to be remotely installed on target instance.
+If the relationship target is derived from cloudify.nodes.Compute, the built in workflows will understand this to mean that the source node instance is to be remotely installed on target instance, which will trigger the installation of an [agent](../../install_maintain/agents/_index.md) (unless explicitly disabled).

-cloudify relationships.connected_to adds no restrictions to the base depends_on relationship.
+cloudify relationships.connected_to is treated similarly to the base depends_on relationship.
 Any node template can define any number of connected_to relationships, and the only effect will be node instance processing order.
 There is, however, a property that affects the processing when multiple node instances are involved (see the specific [connected_to](#the-cloudify-relationships-connected-to-relationship-type) section below.
 Both connected_to and contained_in relationships can exist on the same node template.

 ![Basic Relationships2](/images/blueprint/basic_rels_2.png)